privacysandbox/privacy-sandbox-dev-support/README.md

 ## Open Issues in languages other than English

 While the primary language for our Developer Relations team is English, we know that's not the case for all of our developers.
-We’lll use our best effort to understand Issues opened in languages other than English, with the help of Google Translate.
+We’ll use our best effort to understand Issues opened in languages other than English, with the help of Google Translate.
 We will copy the translation into our comment, and respond in English.